BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 Implementations of applications that are represented by the Dwarf Taxonomy are discussed in the benchmark evaluations presented in Section \ref{sec:chapter2-benchmark-suites}.
-However, having familiarity with the division of applications and tasks commonly performed on supercomputers positions the use of accelerators for specific Dwarfs.
+Having familiarity with the division of applications and tasks commonly performed on supercomputers positions the use of accelerators for specific Dwarfs.

 ## Accelerator Architectures in HPC {#sec:chapter2-accelerator-architectures}